irenejanv/frontendfun/irene/readme.md

 Things to do asap

 1. Treechart: aka treemap is not connecting on main index.html (there is a blank space but nothing shows up) so I made a "Treechart Trial" folder to just try the chart by itself and it seems like the thing that is impacting the connection is my data.
-2. Scatterplot: have not connected to main index.html file yet.
-Data connects.
-But I want to know how to add annotations right on the bubbles vs. the hover state.
+2. Scatterplot: on it's own page, everything works and data connects.
+I want to know how to add annotations right on the bubbles vs. the hover state.
 And also to style like where the bubbles are different colors like on my original chart.
+   2a.
+Connected scatterplot to main html page and there is an empty spot for where it is supposed to appear but it's not there.
 3. Make the "Asian American" bars on both bar charts a different color.

 ---